clintjedwards/cursor/design.md

 * Pipelines are made up of multiple jobs
 * Jobs can depend on one another
 * Jobs are snippets of code that do something and then return a status

+CreatePipeline ---
+	// attempt to compile github repo saving the resulting binary to a specific directory called plugins
+	// we should only try to compile a specified folder that we determine
+	// pipelines all have a unique name